-Congratulations on discovering the cost-effective process of reloading ammo!
-You may already know what a reloading press is and its general function — to manually produce your own ammo from used casings.
+Congratulations!
+You’ve discovered the cost-effective process of reloading ammo!
+(Well, or you’re looking to expand equipment/knowledge/whatever).
+You may already know what a reloading press is and its general function — to manually produce your own ammo from used casings rather than buy ’em from the store.

 Most reloading presses require a powder scale, a dial caliper, a tumbler for cleaning your brass, and a high-quality reloading die set.
 This article is all about the best reloading dies money can buy.